 Powersearch across multiple databases.
 Narrow down your results by looking at the Subject headings or doing an Advanced Search with boolean logic.

-The new Academic OneFile is the comprehensive research database Gale provides to colleges and universities.
+Academic OneFile is the comprehensive research database Gale provides to colleges and universities.
 Peer reviewed, scholarly journals dominate this database.
-Search with specific keywords, limit to full-text and review article type in your results.
-Can be added to a powersearch.
-A brief peek of what lies ahead.

 Salem Press, a book publisher has made much of it's reference books available online.
 Once you are at the site, click on the Remote Login tab and enter the PHS database password.
 You will need to register to send or save articles and citations but this is a quick and easy process.